ian-ledig/kanji-test/README.md

     macOS: The app will be packaged as a `.dmg` file.
     Linux: You will find a `.deb` or `.AppImage` file, depending on your system configuration.

-## Edit words

-You can easily edit the word list by applying changes to the `assets/kanji.txt` file.

 ## Usage

-Once you open the app, you will see a kanji character displayed on the screen.
-You can type its kana (hiragana or katakana) in the input box and press Enter to move to the next kanji.
+Once you open the app, you will see a word displayed on the screen.
+You can type its kana in the input box and press Enter to move to the next word.

-If you get the correct answer, the app will load a new kanji for you to practice.
+If you get the correct answer, the app will load a new word for you to practice.
 If your answer is incorrect, it will show you the correct kana.

 ## Author

 This project is developed by [Ian LEDIG](https://github.com/ian-ledig).
-I created this app to help learners practice Japanese kanji in a fun and interactive way.
+I created this app to help learners practice Japanese vocabulary in a fun and interactive way.
 Feel free to contribute, suggest improvements, or report issues!

 ## Contributor

-Thanks to [David Gouveia](https://github.com/davidluzgouveia) for the kanji list.
+Thanks to [Kei](https://github.com/wkei) for the vocabulary list.

 ## Screen